 - Dr Fergal Hickey, Consultant in Emergency Medicine, Sligo University Hospital; President of the Irish Association for Emergency Medicine (IAEM)

-- Dr Carol Blackburn, Consultant in Emergency Medicine, Our Lady's Children's Hospital, Crumlin
+- Dr Carol Blackburn, Consultant in Emergency Medicine, Children's Health Ireland (CHI) at Crumlin

 - Dr Emily O'Conor, Consultant in Emergency Medicine, Connolly Hospital, Dublin

-- Dr Gareth Quin, Consultant in Emergency Medicine, University Hospital, Limerick
+- Dr Anna Moore, Consultant in Emergency Medicine, Midland Regional Hospital Tullamore

 - Rosie Quinn, Physiotherapist, Our Lady of Lourdes Hospital, Drogheda (Therapy Professionals Representative)